 With reporting integration, the AI results could be configured to pre-populate the image result report for the radiologist and add notes for the radiologist to consider (e.g., lung nodule measurement and description, etc).

 The radiologist would use this information to prioritize and speed her image exams.

 The findings could also be used by the calling application to perform smart worklist assignment, routing the right exam to the right clinician at the right time.
 This will be particularly helpful for telehealth, emergency medicine and oncology applications.
 This functionality is currently under development.
 It is not available for sale in the US.

 Image Analysis in Pathology

 CuraCloud is developing A.I. models that enhance pathologist accuracy and efficiency in staging a variety of cancers.

 Detecting metastasis of lymph nodes is critical to judging cancer prognosis, particularly for breast cancer.
-However, detection is challenging for the pathologist because slide images are high resolution (e.g., 100k X 200k pixels) and tissue is highly variable.
+However, detection can be challenging for the pathologist because slide images are high resolution (e.g., 100k X 200k pixels) and tissue is highly variable.
 CuraCloud is developing a spatially structured deep network (Spatio-Net) that improves detection of metastases by more than 5% over current state-of-the-art for breast cancer.

 The Spatio-Net research project achieved this advantage by taking spatial variation into account.
 In contrast, other approaches divide slide images into small areas and analyze each individually, discarding spatial structure information that is vital to detection inference.
 Spatio-Net gains a further advantage from its rich training dataset, which includes over 1 million image patches from 300 patients.

 This is a research project and is not available for sale in the USA.